Communicating types to wasm-bindgen

 The last aspect to talk about when converting Rust/JS types amongst one another is how this information is actually communicated.
 The #[wasm_bindgen] macro is running over the syntactical (unresolved) structure of the Rust code and is then responsible for generating information that wasm-bindgen the CLI tool later reads.

 To accomplish this a slightly unconventional approach is taken.
-Static information about the structure of the Rust code is serialized via JSON (currently) to a custom section of the wasm executable.
+Static information about the structure of the Rust code is serialized via JSON (currently) to a custom section of the Wasm executable.
 Other information, like what the types actually are, unfortunately isn't known until later in the compiler due to things like associated type projections and typedefs.
 It also turns out that we want to convey "rich" types like FnMut(String, Foo, &JsValue) to the wasm-bindgen CLI, and handling all this is pretty tricky!

 To solve this issue the #[wasm_bindgen] macro generates executable functions which "describe the type signature of an import or export".
 These executable functions are what the WasmDescribe trait is all about: